simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Mar 27-Mar 29 2024
+Solar Radiation Storm Forecast for Mar 28-Mar 30 2024

-              Mar 27  Mar 28  Mar 29
+              Mar 28  Mar 29  Mar 30
-S1 or greater   30%     30%     30%
+S1 or greater   30%     30%     10%

-Rationale: There is a chance for S1 (Minor) or greater solar radiation storms over the next three days due primarily to the flare potential of Region 3615.
+Rationale: There is a chance for S1 (Minor) or greater solar radiation storms over the next three days due to the flare potential for Region 3615.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Mar 26 2024 1330 UTC.
+The largest was at Mar 27 2024 0641 UTC.

-Radio Blackout Forecast for Mar 27-Mar 29 2024
+Radio Blackout Forecast for Mar 28-Mar 30 2024

-              Mar 27        Mar 28        Mar 29
+              Mar 28        Mar 29        Mar 30
-R1-R2           75%           75%           75%
+R1-R2           75%           75%           40%
-R3 or greater   25%           25%           25%
+R3 or greater   25%           25%           10%

-Rationale: R1-R2 (Minor-Moderate) are expected over the next three days due primarily to the flare potential of Region 3615.
+Rationale: Due to the flare potential of Region 3615, R1-R2 (Minor-Moderate) radio blackouts are expected, with a chance for R3 (Strong), over the next three days.

 ```